-The Trustee authorises the use of this PDS as disclosure to clients and prospective clients of an Investor Directed Portfolio Service (IDPS), IDPS-like scheme such as a master trust or wrap account or nominee and custody service.
+The Trustee authorises the use of this PDS as disclosure to clients and prospective clients of an Investor Directed Portfolio Service (IDPS), IDPS-like scheme such as a master trust or wrap account or nominee and custody service (each referred to as a Platform).

-If Investors invest in the DomaCom Fund through an IDPS, IDPS-like service or nominee and custody service, Investors should note that the operator or custodian of the service will be recorded in the register as the Cash Holder and/or Unit Holder in the DomaCom Fund and will have the rights attaching to the Cash Pool and/or Units in the DomaCom Fund.
-DomaCom is not responsible for the operation of any of these services through which Investors invest.
-Therefore, certain rights of Cash Holders and Unit Holders will not apply to Investors if Investors are investing through any of these services, such as the right to receive reports and statements from the Trustee and the right to attend meetings.
-Investors investing in the Fund indirectly via an IDPS are entitled to rely upon the complaint resolution procedures set out in section

-17.10.
-If Investors invest through an IDPS, IDPS-like service or nominee and custody service, Investors should also take into account the fees and charges of the operator of the service.
+Indirect Investors should note that the operator or custodian of the Platform will be recorded in the register as the Cash Holder and/or Unit Holder in the DomaCom Fund and will have the rights attaching to the interests in the Cash Pool and/or Units in the DomaCom Fund.
+DomaCom is not responsible for the operation of any of the Platforms through which Indirect Investors invest.
+Therefore, certain rights of Cash Holders and Unit Holders will not apply to Indirect Investors investing through any of these Platforms, such as the right to receive reports and statements from the Trustee and the right to attend meetings.
+Indirect Investors are entitled to rely upon the complaint resolution procedures set out in section 17.10.
+Indirect Investors should also take into account the fees and charges of the Platform through which they are investing.

-In addition to reading this PDS, Investors should also read the document which explains the relevant IDPS or IDPS-like service.
+In addition to reading this PDS, Indirect Investors should also read the document which explains the relevant Platform through which they are investing.